-Eventually Bio Art might bring indirectly creative solutions to people to cope with health and environmental issues.
+Eventually, Bio Art might bring indirectly creative solutions to people to cope with health and environmental issues.

-In May the Horse Live in me your body is your artistic medium.
+In May the Horse Live in me, your body is your artistic medium.
 How do you feel being an artwork?

-Well, I’m a pretty daring person, experimenting dangerous things I would not suggest others to do!
+Well, I’m a pretty daring person, experimenting with dangerous things I would not suggest others to do!
 (Lol).
-Anyway experimenting new issues is the basis of the dialectical artwork I started years ago with my partner Benoit Mangin.
+Anyway experimenting with new issues is the basis of the dialectical artwork I started years ago with my partner Benoit Mangin.
 Experimenting was a way to share and being able to work together.
-Then I took many roads in my life and art to experiment the expendability of its borders, like being initiated in a Pygmy traditional ritual of Near Death Experiment.
+Then I took many roads in my life and art to experiment with the expendability of its borders, like being initiated in a Pygmy traditional ritual of Near Death Experiment.

 I almost died many times in my youth and became extremely respectful toward life.
 I sincerely think like Anthony Gormley, Bill Viola or Robert Filiou there is no frontier between art and life.
 As an artist, being should be an artwork, and art should modify your way of life.
-Actually for me it changed my appreciation of the social rules very much !
+Actually for me it changed my appreciation of social rules very much!
 I’m not concerned at all by norms… Probably never I was.

 What directions do you imagine taking your work in?

 I started many new Bio Art works with my partner.
-We are working now on “Holly Coli, the mouse in odour of sanctity”, a mouse which will naturally smell incense and violet as saints were supposed to, by a modification of its microbiota.
-Mice were supposed to be Devil supots in Christian history, it’s time to do them justice as research martyrs.
+We are working now on “Holly Coli, the mouse in the odour of sanctity”, a mouse which will naturally smell incense and violet as saints were supposed to, by a modification of its microbiota.
+Mice were supposed to be Devil supports in Christian history, it’s time to do them justice as research martyrs.
 Currently, I am also working a lot on my own microbiota and I intend to be grafted with a Yanomami microbiota in order to recover my biological links to deep nature and maybe leave northern civilization.

 What is your chief enemy of creativity?